cambridge-cares/TheWorldAvatar/Agents/MoDSDataDrivenAgent/README.txt

 ##########################################
-## MoDSSensAnaAgent deploy instructions ##
+## MoDSDataDrivenAgent deploy instructions ##
 ##########################################

-This file gives the basic instructions for deploying the MoDSSensAnaAgent.
+This file gives the basic instructions for deploying the MoDSDataDrivenAgent.
 The instructions for setting up environment on CSD3 are given first followed by deploying agents on Windows.